top of page

 • Where are you located?
 How do I get there?

 The Philly Goat Project is at The Farm at Awbury which is a part of Awbury Arboretum.
 We are accessible by car, train, and bus.
 For details on how to find us, click here.
 Our address is: Philly Goat Project The Farm at Awbury 6336 Ardleigh Street Philadelphia, PA 19138 If you are using a GPS, enter Philly Goat Project or The Farm at Awbury.
-Please note, our mailing address is: Philly Goat Project 518 Narberth Avenue Merion, PA 19066
+Please note, our mailing address is: Philly Goat Project 207 Lantwyn Lane Narberth, PA 19072

 • Do you sell goats or goat products?